hackclub/newsletter/2022-09-september/README.md

 What a turnout that is in Silver Spring, MD!
 Nice work <img src="https://ca.slack-edge.com/T0266FRGM-U01R8RSGYUV-a44d02c59ce5-48" width="16">  Linkai & <img src="https://ca.slack-edge.com/T0266FRGM-U01SP5VFYCR-b88d249e662f-48" width="16"> Tinu!
 It's fabulous seeing clubs, new & old, drawing such large crowds at their schools.
 My school's club is about to kick off for the year and I'm excited to get back to making something new every Monday lunch break!

-To prepare for the new school year, clubs have been busy shipping new websites for themselves.
-It's always interesting to see each leader's unique take on what a Hack Club is and how they pitch it to prospective members.
+To prepare for the new school year, clubs have been busy shipping new websites to pitch their club to prospective members.
 Here are a couple of my favourites:

 <img width="600" alt="Screenshot 2022-09-24 at 10 25 19 PM" src="https://user-images.githubusercontent.com/39828164/192103277-2bea558a-186d-4340-bf6b-cecf7d5419a5.png">